QMS Document Management: Connecting Documents, Training, and Quality Events

 No Audit Trail That Connects Documents to Quality Events

-Regulated document control requires an audit trail that shows not only who accessed and modified a document but also how document revisions connect to the quality events that triggered them: the deviation that identified a procedure gap, the CAPA that required a process change, the change control that authorised a method update.
+Regulated document control requires an audit trail that shows not only who accessed and modified a document but also how document revisions connect to the quality events that triggered them: the deviation that identified a procedure gap, the CAPA that required a process change, the change control that authorized a method update.
 SharePoint’s audit log captures file access and modification events.
 It has no concept of a CAPA record, a deviation, or a change control.
 The connection between a document revision and its originating quality event exists nowhere in the SharePoint environment — and that connection is what a regulatory inspector asks for when they want to understand why a procedure changed.

-Why a Standalone EDMS Is Not Enough: The Cognidox Limitation
+Why a Standalone EDMS Is Not Enough

 The limitation of a standalone EDMS is that document management is not a self-contained quality function.
 It is the connective tissue of the quality system — the layer through which SOPs govern nonconformance investigations, change controls govern document revisions, and CAPAs govern procedural corrections.
 An EDMS that manages documents well but does not connect those documents to CAPA records, deviation records, change control records, and training records delivers document management without quality system integration.